dong-won-jang/DRCA/readme.md

             │   └── 3450x4.png
             └── ...

-Validation images were located at same foler.
+Validation images were located at same folder.
 We use 5 validation images.

 For more informaiton, please refer to [EDSR(PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).